gracicot/gracicot.github.io/_posts/2018-02-19-reflection-present.md

 ## Type Introspection in C++

 C++ offers a quite powerful way to test any expression validity and let you inspect whether an object has a specific member or not.
-This is done with sfinae today.
-Here's a basic sfinae example:
+This is done with [SFINAE](http://en.cppreference.com/w/cpp/language/sfinae) today.
+Here's a basic example of this technique:

 ```c++
 template<typename T> // foo version